- Is it necessary to register a business name?

 - Is the proposed name available to be registered as a domain name for operating or promoting your business online?

-Once you have established that your proposed business name is available you will need to register it with ASIC.
+Once you have checked the business name is available you will need to register it using the Business Registration Service or ASIC Connect.
 You will need to have an ABN and there is a fee payable to register your name.

 For full information on how to register your business name, including user guides and videos, visit the ASIC website.